 Following the “merit review,” the Board will vote to “approve” your application.
 If your application is approved, you will have a public hearing.
 At the hearing, you will present your full story to the Board.
 Should the Board deem it appropriate, it may then recommend your application to the Governor, who will grant or deny your pardon.

-From the initial pardon application through the Governor’s decision, the Philadelphia, Pennsylvania criminal defense lawyers at The Zeiger Firm will carefully guide you through each step of the complex pardon process.
+From the initial pardon application through the Governor’s decision, the Philadelphia criminal lawyers at The Zeiger Firm will carefully guide you through each step of the complex pardon process.
 We represent our clients zealously, never forgetting that our attorneys and staff must form a team with our clients and their families to assure the best possible outcome.

 If you need advice or help with a federal pardon, whether it’s with amnesty, clemency, commutation, remission, respite, reprieve, sealing, or any other Federal Presidential Pardon issue, contact us now to get started.

 When you need a Philadelphia, Pennsylvania criminal defense attorney to pursue a pardon on your behalf, contact The Zeiger Firm.
 We represent every client zealously in order to obtain the best results possible in each case.
 To arrange a consultation, please give us a call at 215-546-0340 or send us an email via the form below.

 Many people associate criminal convictions with prison sentences, fines, restitution, probation, and other court-ordered penalties.
 While these penalties can certainly be serious, having convictions on your criminal record can have many additional consequences that can persist for years or even the rest of your life.
 The following are some of the collateral consequences that may follow a criminal conviction.